mpkelly/siam/README.md

 }
 ```

 The above doesn't define much but it is still a valid System.
-You can take this file and export it to one or more targets.
-Let's see some examples:
+You can take this file and export it to one or more Targets.
+Let's see some example outputs:

 ```JavaScript
 // A JavaScript object that could used as a theme with libraries like Emotion or Styled Components